ChainCashLabs/chaincash/README.md

 * refund with delay for reserves
 * update ReserveData.liabilities and reserveKeys in offchain code
 * offchain code for note redemption
-* support few spendings of a note in the same block
+* support few spendings of a note in the same block (offchain tracking of it)
 * support other tokens in reserves, e.g. SigUSD
 * efficient persistence for own notes (currently, all the notes in the system are iterated over)
-* consider (optional?) redemption fee
 * check ERG preservation in note contracts

 and then, API for clients and some front-end on top of it